Araluen (NT)

 Araluen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Araluen, as per the latest Census findings, 73.7% of dwellings were houses with the remaining 26.3% consisting of semi-detached homes, apartments and other types of dwellings.
-This is compared to Non-Metro NT's figures of 67.8% houses and 32.2% other dwellings.
-Home ownership in Araluen stood at 18.6%, with mortgaged properties accounting for 39.9% and rented dwellings making up 41.4%.
-The median monthly mortgage repayment in the area was $1,870, exceeding Non-Metro NT's average of $1,800.
-The median weekly rent figure in Araluen was recorded at $440, higher than Non-Metro NT's $280.
-Nationally, Araluen's mortgage repayments were above the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+Araluen's dwelling structures, as per the latest Census, consisted of 73.7% houses and 26.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NT's 75.6% houses and 24.5% other dwellings.
+Home ownership in Araluen was at 18.6%, with mortgaged dwellings at 39.9% and rented ones at 41.4%.
+The median monthly mortgage repayment was $1,870, higher than Non-Metro NT's average of $1,733.
+Median weekly rent in Araluen was recorded at $440, compared to Non-Metro NT's $150.
+Nationally, Araluen's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing